rubymonsters/ruby-for-beginners/source/91-exercises_2/01-numbers.md

 In Ruby, numbers have methods that allow you to check whether the number is odd or even.

-Look through the <a href="http://ruby-doc.org/core-2.1.5/Fixnum.html">documentation for integer</a>
+Look through the <a href="http://ruby-doc.org/core-2.2.2/Integer.html">documentation for integer</a>
-numbers (called `Fixnum`) and find the methods that tell if a number is odd or even.
+numbers and find the methods that tell if a number is odd or even.

 Look at the examples for some of the other methods on that page.